mikelewis/explorer/processor/README.md

+Consumer of FetchedUrlQueue.

+To scale, just add more consumers to FetchedUrlQueue.

-FetchedUrl -> LoadBalancer -> System
+FetchedUrl -> System

 LoadBalancer:
   Balances all the Systems.